Sidd-underscore/Website/README.md

 This project is built on:

-- Next.js (latest) App Router
+- Next.js App Router
-- TailwindCSS (latest)
+- TailwindCSS
-- shadcn/ui's components
-- Dell Inspiron 16 Plus
-- Dell XPS PC
-- Intel Core i7
-- Keyboard
-- Mouse
-- Earth
-- Planet
-- ...
+- Hopes and dreams

-And hosted on:
+And hosted on Vercel!

-- Vercel!
-The greatest one-stop-shop for hosting cool shit online, for free :) (unsponsored)

 That's about it!
 Feel free to continue your journey.